 - Keep it short enough to read quickly and ideally no more than two sides of A4.

 - Choose a clear, professional font to ensure that your CV can be easily read.

 - Be clearly laid out in a logical order, with sufficient spacing and clear section headings (work experience, education).

 - Avoid typing mistakes at all costs.
 A simple spell check is not enough: ask someone else to proof read your finished CV.

-- Order your experience and education into reverse chronological order to highlight your most recent experience and achievements.
+- Ensure your experience and education are in reverse chronological order to highlight your most recent experience and achievements.